-I am a Research Associate in University of Cambridge, and a member of the Natural Language and Information Processing Group.
+I am a Senior Research Associate in University of Cambridge, and a member of the Natural Language and Information Processing Group.
 My main focus is on the ALTA project, an industry collaboration with Cambridge English, with the goal of creating innovative new technologies for language learning and assessment.
 I'm also a visiting lecturer in Tartu University, teaching a course on machine learning and language modelling.

 Before that, I was a member of the Research team in SwiftKey, where our goal was to focus on potential future technologies, thinking a few years ahead.
 One of my main projects was the neural network language model for text prediction, and my work resulted in a pending patent application for high-efficiency neural networks on mobile devices.
 SwiftKey has since been acquired by Microsoft.

 I received a PhD degree as a member of Churchill College in Cambridge, with my thesis on Minimally supervised dependency-based methods for natural language processing, under the supervision of Professor Ted Briscoe.
 Before that, in 2008-2009 I did an MPhil course in the Computer Lab, called Computer Speech, Text and Internet Technology.
 The topic of my dissertation was Adaptive Interactive Information Extraction.